 So there is a lot to choose from!
 The UK is regarded as the "shop window" of the world and most producers want their goods on sale here.
 And as the UK has no history of producing quality wines there is no allegiance to traditional regions or styles over here, giving every wine an equal chance to shine on it's own merits.
 Hence the UK wine market is probably the most diverse in the world.

 Famous for quality wines at an affordable price.
-We don't currently import from Chile as it's a difficult country to deal with.
-We do buy some great wines from a large family producer called Aresti through their UK agent though.
-These are good wines at very competitive prices.France
+We don't currently import from Chile as it's a difficult country to deal directly with.
+We have some decent wines from Aresti and Undurraga but Chile is not a focus of ours.

 California is their biggest wine region but there are other emerging regions on the east coast.
 We specialise in sulphite free wines and import directly from Frey Winery, the USA's oldest organically certified winery.